Why need a cold bending process?

 For this reason, every pipe suffers a certain elongation during the bending process, but it is possible to approximately determine the corresponding cutting length with the help of mathematical calculation.
 The stress-free layer is positioned even further inside, it is the layer, which shows no longitudinal stress at all after ductile forming.

 An overview of the geometric terms and relationships concerning bent pipes can be seen in fig.7.

-If thin-walled pipes are bent to small radii using the rotary draw bending method, the material on the inside of the bend is pressed back behind the line of tangent, where it is no longer supported by the bend die and there- fore susceptible to wrinkling.
+If thin-walled pipes are bent to small radii using the rotary draw bending method, the material on the inside of the bend is pressed back behind the line of a tangent, where it is no longer supported by the bend die and therefore susceptible to wrinkling.

 This unwanted phenomenon is best avoided by using a wiper die (comp. fig.11).

-The wiper die is a form part, which is mounted inside the bend behind the bend die and has a sharped-edged end, which is placed in positive fit into the pipe groove of the bend die and pushed to the line of tangent as closely as possible, however without ex- ceeding it.
-Flow of the material behind the line of tangent is avoided, thus minimising wrinkling.
+The wiper die is a form part, which is mounted inside the bend behind the bend die and has a sharped-edged end, which is placed in positive fit into the pipe groove of the bend die and pushed to the line of a tangent as closely as possible, however without ex- ceeding it.
+The flow of the material behind the line of tangent is avoided, thus minimizing wrinkling.

 However, if wrinkles have already been formed, they cannot be eliminated after bending.

 Whether a pipe with defined dimensions can be bent at all?